Debug

 template<typename TableType>

-static void print_table(const TableType &table, const int &partyID = 0)
+static void print_table(const TableType &table, int partyID = 0)

 Print a plaintext table.